withastro/docs/src/pages/en/deploy/buddy.md

 layout: ~/layouts/DeployGuideLayout.astro
 ---

-## Buddy
+You can deploy your Astro project using [Buddy](https://buddy.works/), a CI/CD solution that can host websites.

-You can deploy your Astro project using [Buddy](https://buddy.works/).
-To do so you'll need to:
+## How to deploy

 1. Create a **Buddy** account [here](https://buddy.works/sign-up).
 2. Create a new project and connect it with a git repository (GitHub, GitLab, BitBucket, any private Git Repository or you can use Buddy Git Hosting).